kubernetes-sigs/gateway-api/geps/gep-5093/index.md

 ### Hostname Addresses

 For addresses of `type: Hostname`, the `routability` value is expected to apply to any addresses the hostname resolves to.
 That is, a `type: Hostname` address with `routability: Cluster` carries the same reachability expectations as a `type: IPAddress` with `routability: Cluster`.

-Operators are responsible for ensuring that the hostname's resolution is consistent with the declared scope.
+`Cluster` has portable semantics only for `IPAddress`.
+An implementation MAY support `Cluster` for a `Hostname`, but in that case it MUST guarantee that every address returned by ordinary in-cluster DNS resolution is in the cluster's ServiceCIDR.
+Otherwise, it MUST leave the request unsatisfied.
+This behavior is implementation-specific and is not covered by portable conformance. `NamedAddress` and implementation-specific address types are likewise implementation-specific and have no portable `Cluster` guarantee.

 ### Examples